GQYXYH/realpen/README.md

 $ pip install package/blackfly/spinnaker_python-1.23.0.27-cp36-cp36m-linux_x86_64.whl
 ```

-if you use Python 3.6 and your computer fulfills the hardware requiremts of the provided version.
+if you use Python 3.6 and your computer fulfills the hardware requirements of the provided version.
 Alternatively, download the appropriate whl file for your Python version and operating system under https://www.flir.de/products/spinnaker-sdk/.

 We found that dependent on the USB port used at our computer the camera had a time delay of over 2 seconds.
 Make sure to chose a port that does not add a time delay.